-This course is required of all new students unless waived.
-The waiver is determined by the text-out exam (at the first class of LPM course).
+This course is required of all new students in master's programs unless waived.
+The waiver is determined by the text-out exam (held during the first class of LPM course).
 If waived, a student may take an advanced English course.